The latest numbers on COVID-19 in Canada for Sunday, Feb. 7, 2021

 There have been zero tests completed.

-There were zero new cases Saturday.
-The rate of active cases is 0.71 per 100,000 people.
-Over the past seven days, there have been a total of four new cases.
+There was one new case Sunday.
+The rate of active cases is 0.82 per 100,000 people.
+Over the past seven days, there has been five new case.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.